Furniture Design & Making Foundation Degree

 We also welcome applications from mature students with design or woodworking experience who may not have formal qualifications.

-- a current role in an appropriate workplace setting
+- a minimum of the equivalent of two years’ full-time relevant work experience and a current role in an appropriate workplace setting

-- evidence of ability to study at academic Level 4 through a recommendation
+- evidence of ability to study at academic level 4

-- a National Diploma in General Art and Design
+- A National Diploma in General Art and Design or

 Applicants should apply through the UCAS (the Universities and Colleges Admissions Service) website.
 All courses will be listed under Activate Learning on the UCAS website.